-Since I wasn’t able do an actual hands-on review of the Hisense 43H7C, I instead chose to do what I call a product profile/review, which consists of info that is based on research I conducted before writing this article and compiled here in a condensed format to save you the time and effort it would take to gather the info yourself.
+Since I wasn’t able to do an actual hands-on review of the Hisense 43H7C, I instead chose to do what I call a product profile/review, which consists of info that is based on research I conducted before writing this article and compiled here in a condensed format to save you the time and effort it would take to gather the info yourself.

 The end result of this product profile is to provide you with important and relevant info regarding this product.

 Even though I did not do a hands-on review of the 43H7C, I was able to see a display model at a local big box store, and I must say I was quite surprised with the picture quality of the 4K demo content being displayed.
 It left me wondering if this really was an inexpensive budget brand TV.
 That’s just how good the image appeared to my eyes.

-Sure, I know the 4K demo footage was designed to make this TV look its best on the showroom floor, so the picture image may not appear as vibrant and dynamic when you get it set up at home and viewing your own content; but I’m sure it will deliver very similar results when viewing your own 4K or 1080p content, whether it be via Blu-ray disc or streaming media sources.
+Sure, I know the 4K demo footage was designed to make this TV look its best on the showroom floor, so the picture image may not appear as vibrant and dynamic when you get it set up at home and view your own content; but I’m sure it will deliver very similar results when viewing your own 4K or 1080p content, whether it be via Blu-ray disc or streaming media sources.